If you’ve ever traveled abroad be it for vacation, work or as a study-abroad experience, you’re bound to have experienced culture shock.

 I made friends there that I will cherish for life, met my husband, and felt truly alive amongst the glittering high-rises and stunning natural features Japan has to offer.

 Therefore, you can imagine the rebound of returning to the US was a roller-coaster.
 That’s when I found out about reverse culture shock, and sought how to shake it off.
-So here’s 5 ways to overcome reverse culture shock.

 What is Culture Shock?